jasonbot/weblog/content/weblog/llms.md

 Some models now have larger context models in which the RAG approach is 'obsolete,' but technically the methodology is the same: inject massive amounts of non-model data into the context to get the LLM to be able to make mention of it.

+This is where "synthetic data" is training sets can also come in in a big way: injecting thousands of copies of times tables and lookup tables for the values of trig functions so that [an innumerate model can emulate numeracy](https://x.com/yuntiandeng/status/1889704768135905332).

 # How LLMs are Monetized (Theft and Planned Enshittification)

 LLMs as a business plan don't seem very viable long-term unless they engage in some major enshittification.
 Enjoy ChatGPT and Claude at affordable rates and without annoying limitations now, because not long after you've let them become an indispensable part of your workflow they're going to get _real bad, real fast_.